allegroai/clearml-docs/docs/guides/frameworks/pytorch ignite/integration_pytorch_ignite.md

 The example script does the following:
 * Calls `Task.connect` to report configurations.
 * Uses ignite's `TensorboardLogger` and attaches handlers to it.
-See ignite's [handler](https://github.com/pytorch/ignite/blob/master/ignite/contrib/handlers/trains_logger.py).
+See ignite's [TensorboardLogger handler](https://github.com/pytorch/ignite/blob/master/ignite/contrib/handlers/tensorboard_logger.py).
 * Uses ClearML's automatic logging to capture data and outputs logged with `TensorboardLogger`.
 * Creates an experiment named 'image classification CIFAR10', which is associated with the 'Image Example' project.